A Taste of Scandinavia

 Catch an early-ish ferry from Gothenburg to Vrango Island, approximately one hour and 20 minutes away.
 Vrango is the most southerly island of the Gothenburg Archipelago, with a permanent population in the low hundreds and a strong fishing industry.
 The island is known for its stunning beaches and protected nature reserves and you'll explore the coastline in an included kayaking activity (summer only).
 In the afternoon, enjoy some free time strolling around the town or maybe try an optional floating sauna, before returning to Gothenburg for a free evening.
 Sweden's second city is known as the world's mot sustainable destination and is exemplary of what a responsible tourism destination should look like.

 Catch a morning bus across the border to Norway's capital Oslo (approx 4 hours).
 Your leader will take you on an initial orientation walk so you get a first taste of this quirky, colourful city.
 It's definitely worthwhile to spend the day perusing delicacies at Maschmanns Food Market, admiring the handiwork of glass blowers at the Hadeland Glassverk, or simply strolling along Karl Johans Gate, the main shopping strip of the city, or head to the National Gallery of Art to glimpse Edvard Munch's famous 19th century painting, The Scream.
 In the evening say 'skal' ('cheers') to the group over dinner.
 Why not seek out some traditional Norwegian fare based around cod and mackerel dishes.

 Your trip ends today after breakfast and you can depart your accommodation at any time.
 If you would like to extend your stay in Oslo please speak to your travel agent at the time of booking as we will be happy to book additional accommodation for you (subject to availability).

-For rates and more Vacations in Europe Kindly send us your enquiry at email@example.com
+For rates and more kindly send us your enquiry at email@example.com